OpenVidu/openvidu-loadtest/README.md

 This services also is listening for a **WebSocket communication** on `ws:browser-emulator-addres:5001/events`.
 It will send information from openvidu-browser to the loadtest-controller.

 See [browser-emulator docummentation](browser-emulator/README.md) for more info.

+# Acknowledgments

+This work has been supported by the Regional Government of Madrid (Spain) (CM) through project EDGEDATA-CM (P2018/TCS-4499) cofunded by FSE & FEDER.